LeoNam543/movie-game-reviews/README.md

 Update fields values with <strong>your admin credentials</strong> in the script below.

-Copy the script in your CMD terminal and press Enter.
+Copy the script in your CMD(windows) terminal and press Enter.

 ```bash
 echo export const adminName = "AdminUser" > admin_credentials.ts;